AluBhorta/UCSPy-Engine/README.md

 ## Todo

+urgent:

+- make the OO-data-model functional
+- update GRS
+- using GA, solve - IUB Autumn 19 - UCSP instance

+later:

 - add `args parser` for running
+- make classes for defining constraints
 - schedule-params could be parsed and stored in memory/cache via redis
 - check licensing of vulkan and cuda before implementing parallel algos

+## To Query

+- should Batches be described like: `Core Year 1` or `Core 100`